Bmobile

 bmobile is a Mobile Phone, Home Security provider, and fixed wireless provider of Trinidad and Tobago, operating as a division of TSTT.

 History

 TSTT has re-branded its mobile division to bmobile along with other Cable & Wireless companies in the Caribbean.
-Since then almost all the other Caribbean mobile divisions have been re-branded to LIME and now FLOW.
+Since then, almost all the other Caribbean mobile divisions have been re-branded to LIME and now FLOW.

+In 1991, they launched their AMPS network.
+This network was decommissioned on September 8, 2006.
+In 2002, bmobile launched its GSM network.